Quidel and Ortho Announce Expected Closing of Ortho Transaction

 The company is powered by Ortho Care®, an award-winning, holistic service and support program that ensures best-in-class technical, field and remote service and inventory support to laboratories in more than 130 countries and territories around the globe.

-For more information, visit Ortho%26rsquo%3Bs+website or social media channels: LinkedIn, Twitter, Facebook and YouTube.
+For more information, visit Ortho’s website or social media channels: LinkedIn, Twitter, Facebook and YouTube.

 Where You Can Find Additional Information